Actors on a changing stage: quantum gravity and background independence

 In contrast, loop quantum gravity is indeed widely background independent.
 It gives us a detailed description of quantum spatial and spacetime geometry, with many encouraging results.
 The quantum geometry is formulated using beautiful relational structures such as connected networks with nodes and connections (compare the page Loop quantum gravity in the section Relativity and the quantum of Elementary Einstein as well as the spotlight text The fabric of space: spin networks).
 These formulations fully respect the background independence of Einstein’s general relativity.

 s a long-term researcher at the Perimeter Institute for Theoretical Physics in Waterloo, Canada, and an adjoint professor at the University of Waterloo.
 His main research interest is in quantum gravity, with a particular focus on loop quantum gravity.
-His contribution to Einstein Online is the spotlight topic Actors on a changing stage: quantum gravity and background independence.

 Cite this article as: